Isaac Paredes Player Props: Rays vs. Rangers

-On Saturday, Isaac Paredes (.657 slugging percentage in past 10 games, including four home runs) and the Tampa Bay Rays face the Texas Rangers, whose starting pitcher will be Nathan Eovaldi.
-First pitch is at 4:10 PM ET.
+The Tampa Bay Rays, including Isaac Paredes and his .629 slugging percentage over his past 10 games, battle starter Martin Perez and the Texas Rangers at Tropicana Field, Sunday at 1:40 PM ET.

-In his last game, he smacked two homers in his previous game (going 3-for-4) against the Rangers.
+He had a hitless showing in his previous game (0-for-4) against the Rangers.

 Isaac Paredes Game Info & Props vs. the Rangers